-- Construct an earther berm down hill of the area to be controlled.
-The berm should surround Construct an earther berm down hill of the area to be controlled.
-The berm should surround - fueling facilities and maintenance areas on three sides to provide containment.

-Berm needs to be a minimum of 1 foot tall by 1 foot wide and be compacted by earth moving equipment.
+- Construct an earthen berm down hill of the area to be controlled.
+The berm should surround - fueling facilities and maintenance areas on three sides to provide containment. - Berm needs to be a minimum of 1 foot tall by 1 foot wide and be compacted by earth moving equipment.